Trying to plan the perfect Maine road trip? Look no further! We’re here to help make the process a little less stressful!

 Visit Sugarloaf Mountain

-Sugarloaf Mountain is a small mountain and park that is just outside Maryland and Maine.
+Sugarloaf Mountain is a lovely mountain in Maine.
 Open from 8 a.m. until sunset, this natural landmark has geographical beauty and striking landscape views.
 After taking lifts to the top of Sugarloaf and exploring the park, you can check out the nearby towns.

 Visit Baxter State Park